lmiz100/Animal-Adjectives-Web-Scraper/README.md

 # 🐾 Animal Adjectives Scraper

-A FastAPI-based web application that scrapes Wikipedia's [List of animal names](https://en.wikipedia.org/wiki/List_of_animal_names), extracts **collateral adjectives** and the **animals** that belong to them, downloads representative images for each animal, and generates a beautiful HTML report showcasing animals and their collateral adjectives..
+A FastAPI-based web application that scrapes Wikipedia's [List of animal names](https://en.wikipedia.org/wiki/List_of_animal_names), extracts **collateral adjectives** and the **animals** that belong to them, downloads representative images for each animal, and generates a beautiful HTML report showcasing animals and their collateral adjectives.

 ---